cproctor/bba/content/modules/safety.md

 Title: Lab safety and norms
 Date: 2017-01-11

+TODO These need to be updated for the new lab.

 These safety norms apply at all times in the lab.
 There are <a href="{category}modules">additional safety precautions for each tool</a>; make sure you read these before using a tool.

 - Never work alone in the woodshop.